bisi-leye/bisi-leye/README.md

 # Olabisi Olaleye

 I am a Data Analyst seeking to leverage my analytical skills and Power BI expertise to contribute to data-driven decision making.
 Proficient in Power BI, SQL, and Python for data manipulation, analysis, and visualisation.
-Seeking opportunities for career progression and excited to contribute to dynamic teams in the data analytics field.
 With a foundation in IT operations, I am excited to combine my technical skills with my ability to extract insights from complex datasets in driving data-driven strategies, and contributing to organizational growth.
 ## Skills
 * PowerBI
 * SQL